korlibs-archive/korim/README.md

 ### Vectorial Image Formats

-Korim supports loading, rasterizing and drawing vector SVG files.
+Korim supports loading, rasterizing and drawing vectorial SVG files.

 ### Native vectorial rendering

-It provides a single interface for vector rendering.
-So you can use a single interface and leverage JavaScript Canvas, AWT's Graphics2D and Android Canvas.
+It provides a single interface for vector rendering so you can use a single interface and leverage JavaScript Canvas, AWT's Graphics2D, Android Canvas or any other rasterizer exposed by korim implementations.
-It allows converting shapes into SVG.
+It also allows to convert shapes into SVG.
-Also allows to draw shapes with fills in contact without artifacts in a portable way.
+Includes a feature to draw shapes with fills in contact without artifacts in a portable way by multisampling.
+Useful for offline rasterizers.

 ### AWT Utilities

 Korim provides AWT utilities to convert bitmaps into AWT BufferedImages, and to display them.
 These are just extensions so not referenced from the main code.
+And if you use native image loading, you can display those images as fast as possible without any conversion at all.

 ### Native Fonts